huangjy-pku/huangjy-pku.github.io/_experiences/event_1.md

 inline: true
 ---

-Receive PKU annual scholarship and award twice
+Received the PKU annual scholarship and award twice